building-envelope-data/.github/profile/README.md

 The screenshot shows an example of a GraphQL query to the metabase for all optical data.
 The field “locator” returns the URL of the optical data set.
 A GET HTTPS request to the URL returns the optical data set.
 In order to access data sets from IGSDB, you can register and login at https://igsdb-v2.herokuapp.com/ .

 ![screenshot_allOpticalData](https://github.com/user-attachments/assets/f96ef4ec-f415-4f49-a27f-c731b62c6fb2)

+# Do you have any other question?

+Please send us your questions as an "issue" with https://github.com/building-envelope-data/api/issues/new .
+We want to support you as good as we can.

 # Acknowledgements